 - Turn the steering wheel, push down on the gas pedal or brake.

 - Many Parkinson’s medicines can also reduce your ability to drive safely.
 Common medications — including A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa (Sinemet), amantadine, A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists and anticholinergics — may produce side effects such as sleepiness, dizziness, blurred vision and confusion.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine.
+(Sinemet), amantadine, A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists and anticholinergics — may produce side effects such as sleepiness, dizziness, blurred vision and confusion.
 Not every person with PD experiences these side effects and they may be decreased by simple medication adjustments.
 Note any changes and report them to your physician.

 Can I still drive with PD?

 Most likely yes, in the early stages and if you take medicines that control your symptoms.
 Staying fit and active helps keep the muscle strength you need to drive.
 Here are some other options to help you maintain optimal driving safety:

 - Eliminate driving distractions.
 Listening to the radio, talking on a cell phone, eating or drinking while driving all affect concentration and reduce safety.

 - Avoid nighttime driving if you have vision changes in reduced light settings.